-- 1 ½ cups (12 ounces) Ultima, any flavor you prefer (a single scoop or sachet yields a lightly flavored gelatin; two scoops or sachets creates a robust flavor that’s more reminiscent of regular Jell-O)
+- 1 ½ scoops Ultima Replenisher, any flavor you prefer (a single scoop or stickpack yields a lightly flavored gelatin; two scoops or stickpacks creates a robust flavor that’s more reminiscent of regular Jell-O)

 - Quart-sized mason jar or fancy silicone mold

 - In a medium-sized bowl or other container, dissolve the gelatin in the ¼ cup cold water.
 It’ll get thick quickly as the water activates the gelling powers of the gelatin.

 - Add the ¼ cup near-boiling water and stir.
 This will thin the mixture.

 - Transfer the liquid to a Mason jar or Jell-O mold and cover.
 Place in the refrigerator for several hours or overnight until it’s jiggly and set.

 For this recipe, I used boxed Knox Gelatin purchased at Whole Foods, but you can use any brand you prefer; there are some premium brands on the market that some bloggers swear by.
 If you’re a vegetarian, vegan, or keeping Kosher, you can use a vegetarian alternative such as BaKol Jel Dessert or Natural Dessert’s Jel Dessert.

 If you’re feeling creative, you can add fruit and nuts to your your dessert.
 Simply drop a half to a whole cup of chopped fruit or nuts into the bottom of the jar or container where the gelatin will set and pour the liquid mixture over the fruit.
 Stir to ensure all the fruit has been coated by the liquid mixture and store covered in the refrigerator until set.